blacksnowmartin/Rubik-s-Cube-Authentication-System/Idea Map.md

 07/01/2023:

 For camera-based scanning, the cameras must possess intelligence to analyze images and their colors, or the processors handling camera inputs need training.

+27/02/2024

+what if we could be scanning a single floor of the cube.